Benefits of a Modern Home Design

 - As the cost of solar electricity through PV panels has come down it is now more cost effective to use a high efficiency air source heat pump hot water heater rather than have a solar hot water panel installed on your roof, though some people may want this option.

-- A heat recovery coil that surrounds the drain to the shower known as a GFX or Powerpipe recovers the heat from the drain and feeds back into the hot water tank.
+- A heat recovery coil surrounding the shower drain recovers lost heat by feeding back into the hot water tank.

 - High efficiency heating and cooling system.